LiuShuoJiang/algorithm-notes/Leetcode/0700-0799/0739-daily-temperatures/README.md

 This approach is efficient because each element is pushed and popped at most once, leading to an $O(N)$ time complexity.

-1. **First Greater Element to the Right (Decreasing Monotonic Stack)**
+Case 1: **First Greater Element to the Right (Decreasing Monotonic Stack)**

 - **Property**: Use a decreasing monotonic stack.
 - **Why**: To find the next greater element, we want the stack to pop smaller elements when a greater element is encountered.

 ```C++
 vector<int> nextGreaterElementRight(const vector<int>& nums) {